rrumale/machine-learning-live-labs/oml4sql/introduction/introduction.md

 ## About this Workshop

 This workshop introduces you to Oracle Machine Learning for SQL  (OML4SQL) on Oracle Database.
-OML4SQL supports scalable in-database data exploration and preparation using native SQL & PLSQL syntax, invocation of in-database algorithms for model building and detect anomaly detection for example.
+OML4SQL supports scalable in-database data exploration and preparation using native SQL & PLSQL syntax, invocation of in-database machine learning algorithms for model building.

 In this workshop, you have a dataset representing 15k customers of an insurance company.
-Each customer has around 30 attributes, and our goal is to train our database to find 4 Business Objectives that describe in [oml4sql-use-case.md](/oml4sql/oml4sql1/oml4sql-use-case.md) file.
+Each customer has around 30 attributes, and our goal is to train our database to find 4 Business Objectives that are described in [oml4sql-use-case.md](./oml4sql/oml4sql-use-case/oml4sql-use-case.md) file.

   1. Find the most atypical members of this customer group (outlier identification).
   2. Discover the common demographic characteristics of the most typical customers with insurance.
-  3. Compute how typical or What probability of purchase have a given new/hypothetical customer is, and grant it to sellers like a tool to qualify better their potential clients since the first contact.
+  3. Compute the probability of purchase for a new/hypothetical customer, and grant it to sellers to qualify better their potential clients since the first contact.
   4. Identify rows that are most atypical in the input dataset.
 Consider each type of marital status to be separate, so the most anomalous rows per marital status group should be returned.

 Estimated Lab Time: 2 hours